camilochaves10/Bootstrapping-Code-Demonstration/README.md

+#Bootstrapping

+Bootstrapping is a method that uses sampling with replacement to infer statistical results from a population (such as it's mean, median or variance) from results found on a collection of smaller, simulated random samples of that population.
+Sampling with replacement occurs when we randomly select an element from a finite population and we "return it" to the population after recording its characteristics.
+In the case of bootstrapping, we sample with replacement to simulate our bootstrapped datasets.
+Bootstrapping requires a considerable amount of computational power but it saves time and resources when studying a population.
+Bootsrapping is often used to train machine learning models which are then cross-validated against unseen data of the population.

 # Getting Started

 The code demonstration explains how the bootstrap method works in the field of statistics.
 Bootstrapping is a simple alternative method for statistical inference based on re-sampling with replacement.
 Read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).